-Looking to get a puppy from a breeder for the first time and confused on how to choose a breeder?
+Looking to get a puppy from a breeder for the first time and confused about how to choose a breeder?

 Well, you have just come to the right place because this post contains all the questions you should ask a breeder before getting a puppy.
 But, we’d suggest you find a puppy in a shelter because there are millions of animals including dogs and cats in the shelters.